Preserving the history, heritage and works

 In a newly created role, Dan Finn will lead LABF’s fundraising initiatives and cultivate strategic relationships with donors, corporate partners, and industry leaders to further advance the Foundation’s mission of preserving, honoring, and celebrating the history of American broadcasting.
 Finn brings decades of leadership experience in the media industry.
 Most recently, he served as senior vice president and regional market manager for Beasley Media’s New Jersey cluster.

-LABF Returns As Sponsor of BEA Career Fair
+LABF Back As BEA Career Fair Sponsor

 For the second consecutive year, the LABF will serve as the official presenting sponsor of the Broadcast Education Association (BEA) Career Fair and Graduate Student Showcase, held in conjunction with the NAB Show in Las Vegas.